Cricket legend Dev says India stars put IPL before country

-NEW DELHI (AFP) - Indian legend Kapil Dev accused the country’s cricket players of prioritizing the cash-rich Indian Premier League over national duty, after the pre-tournament favorites were dumped out of the T20 World Cup.
+NEW DELHI (AFP) - Indian legend Kapil Dev accused the country s cricket players of prioritising the cash-rich Indian Premier League over national duty, after the pre-tournament favourites were dumped out of the T20 World Cup.

 "When the players prefer to play IPL over playing for the country, what can we say?
-I believe that every player should feel proud playing for their country," Dev, who led India to a World Cup victory in 1983, said.
+I believe that every player should feel proud playing for their country," Dev, who led India to a World Cup victory in 1983, told ABP News.

 "I believe that your national team should come first and after that franchise or any other team."